sergei202/okcoders-backend-2016/week3/week3a-homework.md

 console.log(location.longitude, location.latitude);       // Print out our coordinates
 ```

-Everyone will need to incorporate express routing to take a passed zip code and return the weather,return the current summary text would be ideal:
+Everyone will need to incorporate express routing to take a passed zip code and return the weather, returning the current summary text would be ideal:

 Going to `http://localhost:8080/weather/74133` would return `Partly Cloudy`.

 We will build on top of this project, so create a separate directory (`weather` or similar) for this project.
+Feel free to commit to github if you remember the steps.